GATB/MindTheGap/README.md

         #fuzzy_0 : is the size of the repeated sequence at the breakpoint (here 0 means it is a clean insertion site).
         #HOM : it was detected by the homozygous algorithm.

-    Note: in the case of a repeat at the breakpoint site (fuzzy>0), the exact position can not be known inside the repeat, the reported position is always the right-most.
+    Note: in the case of a small repeat at the breakpoint site (fuzzy>0), the exact position can not be known inside the repeat, the reported position is always the right-most.

+    Note #2: sometimes the header can contain the word `REPEATED` next to `left kmer` or `right kmer`.
+This concerns also repeated sequences but must not be confused with the `fuzzy` field.
+Fuzzy indicates if a small repeat (typically <5 pb) is exactly repeated at the breakpoint site and at an extremity of the inserted sequence (this can happen very often by chance and may have no biological meaning).
+Whereas "REPEATED" indicates that this insertion site is probably located in a repeated region of the reference genome, with the repeat size being >=(k-1).
+These breakpoints have more probability to be false positives.

 2. VCF variant format